 To get to and from the city airport, you will have to travel a subsea tunnel, as the airport is situated on Vigra, a small island just outside Alesund.

 Read about Norwegian Airlines

 You can get here by express bus from Bergen, Trondheim or Oslo.
 You can also go by train to Åndalsnes, and by bus from Åndalsnes to Ålesund.

 For hundreds of years, the town has been a trading centre for the region, and still is. Ålesund has also become an important centre for the maritime cluster of shipping, maritime industry and nautical education.

 Ålesund has "sister-town" relations to

-On February 18th, the first cruiseship of the year 2014 is arriving Ålesund.
-This is the M/S Boudicca, on it's way from Bodø headed for Southampton, England.
-The day after is M/S Marco Polo visiting.
+On February 18th, the first cruiseship in 2014 was arriving Ålesund.
+This was M/S Boudicca, on it's way from Bodø headed for Southampton, England.
+The day after M/S Marco Polo was visiting.